SamWeiss/Card-Wars/README.md

 here is a list of the cards that will be used

+This repo requires at least java 1.5, java 1.6 is reccomended, and while java 1.7 is supported, it is not reccomended

 Land - unflooped
 1. Dirt => Mud +1 mana